* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 But they have similar flavor notes to the Calabrian pepper with fruity, earthy undertones.

-You can chop these peppers up and incorporate them into your dish, crush them to make your own paste, or go with a serrano pepper sauce.
+You can chop these peppers up and incorporate them into your dish, crush them to make your own paste (this is what I did), or go with a serrano pepper sauce.

 How to use: 1 tsp Calabrian chili paste = 2 tsp chopped serrano peppers